GrimDeem/SDLEngine/README.md

 ```

 #### Windows
-All steps below is done via Git Bash, but you can reproduce the using cmd.
+All steps below is done via Git Bash, but you can reproduce them using cmd.

 Change your directory to the project folder and create a build directory.
 ```